diogoazevedo15/computer-vision-dummy/README.md

    Consider caching the Azure CLI and Azure ML CLI extension installations to speed up the CI/CD process.
 This can be done using GitHub Actions cache keys and steps to reduce build time.

 2. **Labels and Tags**:
-   Explore using Git tags, labels, or branches to segment your CI/CD pi
+   Explore using Git tags, labels, or branches to segment your CI/CD pipeline and manage different deployment environments or versions.